-This is the fourth in a series of blog posts dedicated to the topic of IoT security to mark the launch of the EMnify Guide for Cellular IoT Security which you can download here.
+This is the fourth in a series of blog posts dedicated to the topic of IoT security to mark the launch of the EMnify Guide for Cellular IoT Security.
+The previous post in this series compared Cellular, LoRa and WiFi in terms of IoT device security.

 Attacks via SMS